BeAPI/beapi-maintenance-mode/readme.txt

 ## How ?

+TODO :
--- nothing to do
+- nothing to do
--- customize the maintenance mode with custom file
+- customize the maintenance mode with custom file
--- whitelist
+- whitelist

+## For developers

+TODO:
+- so its possible possible to activate by composer
+- or use our dedicated composer library for maintenance

 ## Who ?